-As we move through 2017, we reflect on a decade which has monumentally changed and molded Special Olympics Minnesota, perhaps unlike any other in our history.
-While dedication to our core mission of providing training and competition opportunities has not wavered, Special Olympics has become a global agent for social change through programs which promote inclusion, acceptance, and health and wellness.
+In 2017 we reflected on a decade that monumentally changed and molded Special Olympics Minnesota, a decade unlike any other in our history.
+While we remain dedicated to our core mission of providing training and competition opportunities, Special Olympics has become a global agent for social change through programs that promote inclusion, acceptance, and health and wellness.

-Here in Minnesota, we have seen a large amount of growth in traditional athlete numbers, increasing over 30%, and have added approximately 50 new traditional delegations and almost 40 school delegations.
-Area competition participation is up 67% from 2007, and state participation for the same time comes in at just under 50%.
+Here in Minnesota, we’ve seen 30% growth in traditional athlete numbers, and we’ve added approximately 50 new traditional delegations and almost 40 school delegations to our rosters.
+Area competition participation is up 67% from 2007, and state participation for the same time comes in at just under a 50% increase.

-As we all know, we can grow and change and evolve and adapt, but what we can’t change is the availability of time.
-We don’t get additional weekends, days or hours, and as a result, history suggests every 10 years or so, we as an organization, are forced to look at whether we can continue along the same trajectory, or whether we need to set a different course for the future.
+As everyone knows, we can grow and change and evolve and adapt, but what we can’t change is the availability of time.
+We don’t get additional weekends, days or hours during the year.
+As a result, every 10 years or so our organization takes a hard look at whether we can continue along the same trajectory—or whether we need to set a different course for the future.

-To that end, we began a visioning process in late 2015 which continued through last year.
-The primary goals around which our discussions focused were:
+To that end, we began a visioning process in late 2015 that continued through 2016.
+The primary goals of our discussions were:

-- Allow athletes continued opportunities to train and compete in the same sports they always have, with a higher emphasis on local training and competition
+- Allowing athletes continued opportunities to train and compete in existing sports, with a higher emphasis on local training and competition

-- Build a calendar that allows for growth
+- Building a calendar that allows for growth

-- Develop a calendar with more consistent windows of time, with state events more spread out to allow more time for area competitions
+- Developing a calendar with more consistent windows of time, with state events distributed to allow more time for area competitions

-- Eliminate facilities conflicts, if possible, during months of high demand with high school and club sports
+- Limiting facilities conflicts during months of high demand with high school and club sports

-- Consolidate state competitions for enhanced visibility, while decreasing expenses for delegations
+- Consolidating state competitions for enhanced visibility while decreasing expenses for delegations